GSA/digitalgov.gov/content/guides/accessibility-for-teams/product-management.md

 - [Personas for Accessible UX](https://prod.rm.gfolkdev.net/a-web-for-everyone/personas-for-accessible-ux/)

+## Project workflow

-## Build accessibility into your project workflow rather than retrofitting it at the end
+Build accessibility into your project workflow rather than retrofitting it at the end.

 ### Steps to take